NISC Comparative Sequencing Program

 Since Specialization

-This network shows the specialization of papers citing the papers produced by NISC Comparative Sequencing Program.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by NISC Comparative Sequencing Program.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by NISC Comparative Sequencing Program.
 The network helps show where NISC Comparative Sequencing Program may publish in the future.

 Countries citing papers authored by NISC Comparative Sequencing Program